itead/IoTgo/README.md

-# IoTgo Platform
+# IoTgo

 ## Introdution

-IoTgo Platform is an open source IoT platform, like WordPress, ZenCart and all other open source software, you can deploy your own IoTgo cloud platform.
+IoTgo is an open source IoT platform, like WordPress, ZenCart and all other open source software, you can deploy your own IoTgo cloud service.

-We at ITEAD Studio are committed to provide a complete set of hardware for IoTgo Platform with open source hardware designs and open source firmware.
+We at ITEAD Studio are committed to provide a complete set of hardware for IoTgo with open source hardware designs and open source firmware.

-The overall IoTgo system architecture including platform and devices is illustrated by following graph.
+The overall IoTgo system architecture including IoTgo, IoTgo-compatible apps and IoTgo-compatible devices is illustrated by following graph.

 ![IoTgo System Architecture](docs/iotgo-arch.png)

-Single-board microcontroller (like Arduino) developers, single-board computer (like Raspberry PI) developers and other embedded system developers could use IoTgo Platform Device API to connect their devices to IoTgo Platform and then easily control their devices by utilizing IoTgo Platform Web App.
+Single-board microcontroller (like Arduino) developers, single-board computer (like Raspberry PI) developers and other embedded system developers could use IoTgo Device API to connect their devices to IoTgo and then easily control their devices by utilizing IoTgo Web App.

-Note: we also provide IoTgo Device SDK which wraps IoTgo Platform Device API.
-Please refer to [https://github.com/itead/IoTgo](https://github.com/itead/IoTgo) for details.
+Note: we also provide IoTgo-compatible Device Library which wraps IoTgo Device API.
+Please refer to [IoTgo Arduino Library](https://github.com/itead/ITEADLIB_Arduino_IoTgo), [IoTgo Segnix Library](https://github.com/itead/Segnix/tree/master/libraries/itead_IoTgo) for details.

-Web developers and mobile developers could use IoTgo Platform Web API to build various apps that manage devices connected to IoTgo Platform.
-To control those devices, IoTgo Platform Device API can be used.
+Web developers and mobile developers could use IoTgo Web API to build various apps that manage devices connected to IoTgo.
+To control those devices, IoTgo Device API can be used.

 **In one word, we want to provide cloud capability for device developers and device capability for app developers.**

-For more detailed information and a working IoTgo Platform, please head over to [iotgo.iteadstudio.com](http://iotgo.iteadstudio.com/).
+For more detailed information and a working IoTgo cloud service, please head over to [iotgo.iteadstudio.com](http://iotgo.iteadstudio.com/).

 ## Installation